Application Requirements for International Students

 Click here for more information on the AEPP program.

-- Mechanical Engineering (M.S.), Electrical Engineering (M.S.), Computer Science (M.S), Cybersecurity and Networks (M.S.) and Forensic Science (M.S.) applicants are urged to submit GRE scores to be considered for admission.
+- Computer Science (M.S), Cybersecurity and Networks (M.S.), Data Science (M.S.), Electrical Engineering (M.S.), Forensic Science (M.S.), and Mechanical Engineering (M.S.) applicants are urged to submit GRE scores to be considered for admission.
 The GRE is optional for graduates of regionally accredited United States colleges and universities.

-- MBA, Finance (M.S.) and Accounting (M.S.) applicants are urged to submit GMAT scores.
+- Accounting (M.S.), Finance (M.S.), and MBA applicants are urged to submit GMAT scores.

 GMAT/GRE scores are required for International applicants who wish to be considered for available assistantships/fellowships.